Water surrounding the Buckhorn Mine must be left as clean as it was prior to mining

 The NPDES permit clarifies the farthest extent from the mine that contaminants are allowed to spread.
 It also affirms that the water quality criteria (beyond this farthest extent) is set at the background level, as it was before the mine was constructed.

 Crown/Kinross appeals to Washington State Court of Appeals: Crown/Kinross filed an appeal of the Superior Court decision to Washington State Court of Appeals on April 14, 2017.
-Over five years after the renewal was issued, oral arguments will be heard on March 14, 2019 by the Washington State Court of Appeals.
-OHA hopes that the appeals court will also uphold Ecology’s permit and Ecology will respond to the urgent need for enforcement.
+Over five years after the renewal was issued, oral arguments were heard on March 14, 2019 by the Washington State Court of Appeals, Division III.